 Potential Environmental Impact Significance Determination (Before Mitigation) 2015 EIR Mitigation Measures Significance Determination (After Mitigation) preservation and creation as mitigation.
 Mitigation credits shall be purchased prior to commencement of any Project activities that could result in habitat loss or degradation.
 Habitat preservation: UPRR shall compensate for the direct permanent and temporary loss of habitat and indirect (habitat degradation) impacts on habitat for vernal pool fairy shrimp and vernal pool tadpole shrimp at a ratio of 2:1 by purchasing vernal pool preservation credits from a USFWS-approved conservation bank.
-Habitat creation: UPRR shall compensate for the direct permanent or temporary loss of habitat for vernal pool fairy shrimp and vernal pool tadpole shrimp at a ratio of 1:1 by purchasing vernal pool creation credits from a USFWS-approved conservation bank.
-Mitigation Measure BIO-11: Implement measures to avoid and minimize impacts on other migratory birds.
+Habitat creation: UPRR shall compensate for the direct permanent or temporary loss of habitat for vernal pool fairy shrimp and vernal pool creation bank.
+Mabitat creation: UPRR shall compensate for the direct permanent or temporary loss of habitat for vernal pool fairy shrimp and vernal pool tadpole shrimp at a ratio of 1:1 by purchasing vernal pool creation credits from a USFWS-approved conservation bank.
 Threshold 3.3-B: Would the revised Project have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
 Threshold 3.3-C: Would the revised Project have a substantial adverse effect on federally protected wetlands as defined by Section 404 of Railroad Bridge Crossings and Passenger Train Layover Facility Potentially Significant.
 Implementation of the revised Project sensitive habitats during construction activities.
 Railroad Bridge Crossings and Passenger Train Layover Facility Mitigation Measure BIO-1a: Install fencing and/or flagging to protect sensitive biological resources.
 Mitigation Measure BIO-1b: Implement a worker environmental awareness training program for construction personnel.
 Mitigation Measure BIO-1c: Retain a qualified biologist to conduct periodic monitoring during construction in sensitive habitats.
 Mitigation Measure BIO-1d: Compensate for temporary and permanent impacts on waters of the United States, including wetlands.
-To compensate for temporary and permanent Project impacts on waters of the United States, Railroad Bridge Crossings and Passenger Train Layover Facility Less than Significant.
-The revised Project would not change the significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.
+To compensate for temporary and permanent Project impacts on waters of the United States, Railroad Bridge Crossing and Passenger Train Layover Facility Less than Significant.
+Th revised Project would not change the significance conclusions or result in a new significant impacts n previously identified in the 2015 Draft EIR.